Nawrin2k16/city-tour3d/README.md

 # CITY TOUR 3D

 ## How To Run The Code ##
 This is an Opengl based Computer Graphics Game.
 The texture and sounds files are kept in the D drive folder.
-If you want to change the file locations update the path in cpp file.
+If you want to change the file locations, update the path in cpp file.
 The game can be played in two ways-with keyboard or mouse pointer.
 To play the game using keyboard follow the instructions in the instruction bar.
-To play with mouse pointer write click on the mouse after starting the game and point to the direction you want the car to follow.
+To play with mouse pointer, 'right click' on the mouse after starting the game and point to the direction you want the car to follow.

 ## What this game has ##
 + Dynamic day and night mode.